carabina/FunkySwift/README.md

 `gcd(var a: Int) -> Int` | returns the greatest common divisor of self and a `lcm(a: Int) -> Int` | returns the lowest common multiple of self and a

-These uses the Euclidean Algorithm.
+These use the Euclidean Algorithm.

 Function  | Description
 ------------- | -------------